 Green symbolizes nature and thus promotes a serene and calming environment.
-Associated with health, healing and well being, green has a soothing effect on the body and mind, reducing anxiety and promoting concentration.
+Associated with health, healing, and well-being, green has a soothing effect on the body and mind, reducing anxiety and promoting concentration.
 Exposure to the color green may even increase reading ability.
-One study found that by laying a transparent green sheet on top of text, students could improve their reading speed and comprehension.
+One study found that by laying a transparent green sheet on top of the text, students could improve their reading speed and comprehension.

-While science can make useful generalizations, remember that psychological responses are deeply personal.
+While science can make useful generalizations, you should remember that psychological responses are deeply personal.
 You may feel differently about a color based on your own cultural and personal preferences, and that’s fine.
-If your little boy loves the color red, don’t worry about the negatives.
-The brain is designed to identify what it needs and likes and will reward us for following direction.
-In other words, if your baby is happy, his brain is happy too.
+If your little one loves the color red, don’t worry about the negatives.
+The brain is designed to identify what it needs and likes and will reward us for following the direction.
+In other words, if your baby is happy, their brain is happy too.